 The belts build on each other, so you can work your way up the stages without having to choose now where you’re going to end up.
 Which belt you want though depends on your attitude / what you want to get out of it.
 The stages are:

-I’m not sure if Lean Six Sigma is right for me – White Belt
+- I’m not sure if Six Sigma is right for me – White Belt

-I’ve seen other people doing Lean Six Sigma projects and find it interesting, and want to be useful if a project affects my area – Yellow Belt
+- I’ve seen other people doing Six Sigma projects and find it interesting, and want to be useful if a project affects my area – Yellow Belt

-The Lean Six Sigma projects in my organization look interesting and worthwhile, and I want to learn some useful tools and get involved on a few projects – Green Belt
+- The Six Sigma projects in my organization look interesting and worthwhile, and I want to learn some useful tools and get involved on a few projects – Green Belt

-I think Lean Six Sigma is great and I want to learn all the tools, help drive the company to embrace it more and lead projects – Black Belt
+- I think Six Sigma is great and I want to learn all the tools, help drive the company to embrace it more and lead projects – Black Belt

 - I think the other Black Belts would benefit from my experience and want to help run the Lean Six Sigma organization – Master Black Belt